 Good morning Vietnam!
-Upon arrival at Hanoi Airport you will be met and transferred to your city centre hotel.
+Upon arrival at Hanoi Airport you will be met and transferred to your city center hotel.
 Known as the ‘Paris of the Orient’, Hanoi is the charming capital and cultural heart of Vietnam.
 Spend the remainder of the day at leisure.

 Overnight: Halong Bay - Junk boat | Breakfast, Lunch, Dinner